 Most first-year students are required to live in the Pei Residential Complex.
 These three buildings were designed by the renowned architect I.M.
 Pei.

 The founders of New College were looking for an architect who had the vision and expertise to create an entire campus from scratch.
-Pei was known for his stylistic, modern eclecticism, and he also had experience designing airport buildings as well as educational institutions, not insignificant skills since the land secured for the New College campus was adjacent to Sarasota’s airport.
-Pei’s projects included the National Airlines Terminal at Idlewild (now JFK airport, 1960–70), the National Center for Atmospheric Research in Colorado (1961–66), control towers for the Federal Aviation Administration (1962–72), and the Wilmington Tower in Delaware (1963–71).
+Pei was known for his stylistic, modern eclecticism, and he also had experience designing airport buildings as well as educational institutions.
+These were not insignificant skills since the land secured for the New College campus was adjacent to Sarasota’s airport.
+At the time, Pei’s projects included the National Airlines Terminal at Idlewild (now JFK airport, 1960–70), the National Center for Atmospheric Research in Colorado (1961–66), control towers for the Federal Aviation Administration (1962–72), and the Wilmington Tower in Delaware (1963–71).

 New College’s Architect Selection Committee unanimously selected Pei later in 1963.
 As befitting the distinctive nature of New College, the concept Pei came up with was unique.
 The Pei residences were designed as a sort of Mediterranean village; three pavilions with interior courts containing small fountains and plantings were clustered around a central plaza.
 The Brutalist-style buildings were constructed in light gray brick, with each study-bedroom unit designed for two students and opening onto a secluded patio or balcony.
 A geometrically precise planting of palm trees shaded the large courtyard and provided a collective meeting space.